codellm-devkit/coco-toolbox/README.md

 ---

-**COCO is a toolbox that provides static code analysis capabilities through the Model Context Protocol (MCP).**
+**COCO Toolbox (Short for Code Context) is a suite of static analysis tools that provides analysis capabilities to LLMs through the Model Context Protocol (MCP).**

 It leverages the [CLDK](https://github.com/codellm-devkit/python-sdk) library to analyze Java projects and expose analysis tools via MCP for AI assistants and other clients.